Riccardo-Spinzi/Finite-Element-Method/README.txt

 Future aims:

+~ Develop a Matlab script to study the behaviour of Non-linear strcutures;

 ~ Implement a simpler code and refine the model with second order elements;

 ~ Implement a way to compute the stiffness matrix with varying parameters for Euler-Bernoulli beam elements too;